1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 – Thermal bath at

 – Helicopter ride over the volcanoes (optional).
-The airport is right by the camp site.
+The airport is right on the camp site

 – Camp at Lake Mitvatn